rexcelluler92/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ## Preparing for Hybrid GitOps Runtime installation

-Whether you are installing the GitOps Runtime on a cluster with or without Community Argo CD, you have to complete the prerequisites to ensure a smooth installation.
+Whether you are installing the GitOps Runtime on a cluster with or without Community Argo CD, you _must_ complete the prerequisites to ensure a smooth installation.

 | Prerequisite                                                            |  GitOps Runtime only    | GitOps Runtime with Community Argo CD |